Xarelto Lawsuit Information

 Gastrointestinal Bleeding Lawsuit

-Several plaintiffs who filed a lawsuit against the pharmaceutical companies who manufacture rivaroxaban, complained about gastrointestinal haemorrhages (GI bleedings).
-Gastrointestinal haemorrhage is one of the most common forms of hidden bleeding caused by this dangerous blood thinner.
-GI bleeding has been found to be frequent in patients taking this medication, especially in the elderly and when associated with other medications such as nonsteroidal anti-inflammatory drugs (NSAIDs).
-Gastrointestinal bleedings include haemorrhages of the stomach, small intestine, colon, rectum, esophagus and anus (hemorrhoidal bleeding).
+Several plaintiffs who filed a lawsuit against the pharmaceutical companies who manufacture rivaroxaban complained about gastrointestinal haemorrhages (GI bleedings).
+This condition is one of the most common forms of hidden bleeding caused by this dangerous blood thinner.
+GI bleeding has been found to be frequent in the elderly patients and those who are currently under treatment with other medications such as nonsteroidal anti-inflammatory drugs (NSAIDs).
+It includes haemorrhages of the stomach, small intestine, colon, rectum, esophagus and anus (hemorrhoids).
 Several gastrointestinal bleeding lawsuits have been filed over the course of the last two years, so if your stomach hurts when you’re taking Xarelto, maybe that’s a warning symptom you should not overlook.

 Xarelto Multidistrict Litigation (MDL)